AguaClara/Fluoride-Auto/Spring 2019/Report Draft 1.md

 **[Sidney: Hey team!
 I will be using bolded square brackets to comment on your manual.]**

 ## Abstract

-The Fluoride Auto subteam seeks to develop a sustainable, inexpensive fluoride removal system for AguaClara plants in India.
-Due to gel formation events in the sedimentation tube last semester, the team conducted test runs with red dye to monitor for gel formation.
-Since no gel formation was observed, this event was likely a result of a shorter flocculator used by the Fall 2018 team.
-The Spring 2019 team will continue to develop a model to predict an optimal coagulant dosage given both influent and target effluent fluoride concentrations and research removal techniques for fluoride and arsenic from wastewater.
+The Fluoride Auto subteam aims to empirically determine the optimal dosage of Polyaluminum Chloride (PACl) needed to precipitate fluoride ions out of influent water to meet WHO’s drinking water standard for fluoride (1.5 mg/L).
+The team fabricated a longer flocculator (L = 46 ft.) and a new sedimentation tube.
+Tests were run with PACl and red dye to visually determine that flocs were exiting the sedimentation tube through the floc weir.
+The team experienced difficulty calibrating the fluoride probe; however, upon acquiring a new probe the team will analyze fluoride removal efficiency using the Langmuir Adsorption model.

 **[In future submissions, speak less about what previous teams did and more about your work.
 The Abstract is meant to give a brief overview of your semester's research.]**

 **[Overall comment: Please remember to write in past tense throughout the manual as it would be someone in the future~ reading your final manual.
 Refer to Will's Technical Writing Presentation or our team's Grammar Guidelines on [Confluence](https://confluence.cornell.edu/display/AGUACLARA/Grammar+Guidelines+for+Reports).]**

 ## Introduction
-Fluoride, in moderation, can provide a variety of healthy benefits.
+Fluoride, in moderation, can provide a variety of health benefits.
 It can prevent tooth decay and, over time, strengthen teeth.
-An overexposure to fluoride, however, can cause dental fluorosis among other health issues. **[Good introduction to the problem you are addressing!]** In India, 85.0% of drinking water is sourced from groundwater, but this groundwater often displays excess levels of fluoride due to rocks in aquifers that leak large amounts of fluoride into the water.
+However, overexposure to fluoride can cause dental fluorosis among other health issues. **[Good introduction to the problem you are addressing!]** In India- where AguaClara expects to build new water treatment facilities- 85.0% of drinking water is sourced from groundwater, but this groundwater often displays excess levels of fluoride due to rocks in aquifers that leak large amounts of fluoride into the water.
 The prevalence of dental fluorosis, an indicator of excessive fluoride concentrations, differs across India, but has been shown to range from 13-91 percent depending on the age group in question and the water source supplying the state or municipality [(Arlappa et al., 2013)](http://www.ijrdh.com/files/11.Fluorosis.pdf).

 In accordance with AguaClara's mission to create affordable, reliable, and sustainable water treatment solutions, the goal of the subteam is to treat groundwater that contains excessive fluoride concentrations.
 Teams from previous semesters analyzed the efficiency of fluoride removal by passing a coagulant, polyaluminum chloride (PACl), and a solution of fluoride through a sand filter.
 However, the sand filter was an inefficient method of removal because of the buildup of headloss from particles deposited in the sand filter that eventually prevented water from flowing through [(Dao et el., 2015)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride).
 Thus, instead of using a traditional sand filter, the team researched a similar relationship between PACl and fluoride via a floc blanket reactor.
 Flocs are aggregates of particles that are created through collision and precipitate out into the water.
 In the floc blanket reactor, flocs of PACl and clay adsorbed the fluoride from the influent water.
 The flocs then overflowed into a floc weir as the floc blanket grew and the purified water flowed out the top of the reactor.
 This reactor was modeled after the floc blanket, floc weir, and plate settlers setup in the sedimentation tank of a typical AguaClara water treatment plant. **[Briefly introduce the concepts of a floc blanket, floc weir, and plate settlers.
 Perhaps including a figure of these components would be helpful in introducing them/making them clear to the reader what they are?]** The team expected that the floc blanket reactor would be able to remove fluoride with a significantly higher efficiency than the sand filter from previous semesters and could run for extended periods of time due to the absence of headloss buildup in the reactor.
 The flocs in the floc blanket could exit the floc weir while the fluoride in the sand filter would build up and saturate the sand in a short amount of time [(Longo et al., 2016)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride) [(Cheng et al., 2016)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride).